tohsin/visual-slam/README.md

 # visual-slam
-my implimentiona and implimentation of visual based SLAM algorithms
+Implimentaion of Visual based slam algorithms and a Stereo slam implimentation combining the algorithms

 # Coming soon
 Stereo slam in progress